SysKitTeam/docs-point/releases/point-17-release-note.md

   `System.InvalidOperationException: Collection was modified; enumeration operation may not execute.`

-* **Fixed a bug** where the side panel showed erroneous information for the selected resource regarding the state of the last permissions review.
-Although the previous permissions review was completed, the following message was displayed: `Review ended n day(s) ago.
+* **Fixed a bug** where the side panel showed erroneous information for the selected resource regarding the state of the last Access Review.
+Although the previous Access Review was completed, the following message was displayed: `Review ended n day(s) ago.
 Task was not completed in time.`
 * **Fixed a bug** where the OneDrive report link was not displayed in the side panel if a user was selected on the Users Overview screen.
 The report link is now displayed as intended.
 * **Fixed an issue** where the site sync would fail, and the following error was thrown: `Errors loading data for list <list_name> ("<list_url>") (<object_id>) System.InvalidOperationException: There is an error in XML document.`
 * **Fixed a bug** with the export of Sites Overview report where the ‘Storage Used’ column data was exported in bytes.
 The excel export now shows data in megabytes as the column name suggests – Storage Used \[MB\].